 Nurses at the health department provide immunizations for people of all ages; assess records for families, schools and day cares for immunization status; and educate the public about the importance of immunizations in preventing disease.

 The health department holds walk-in immunization clinics on Mondays, Wednesdays, and Fridays from 11 AM to 4:30 PM at 1930 Ninth Avenue.
 No appointment is necessary.
-Immunizations are provided on a sliding-fee scale for those who qualify, and we bill all insurance providers.
+Immunizations are provided on a sliding-fee scale for those who qualify, and we bill all insurance providers, except for some travel vaccines.

 During flu season, the health department offers flu shot clinics in publicized locations around the community.